santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <div class='descriptive'>

 *"Some call my control of Ki magical, i don't see the magic in watering the plants of the temple.
-You can do this old job if you want."*
+You can do this damn job if you want."*

 <br/>
 *- Rembras Triadona*